JLeon1d/image_processor/README.md

 # image_processor
 CLI bmp-format image processor

-A project I made as a homework is HSE
+A project I made as a homework in HSE